YCA-eng/YCA.github.io/_pages/about.md

 # 👋Hi there, I'm Yu Chunan

-introduce：-----
+Hi, my name is Chunan Yu.
+I am currently a graduate student at Huzhou University, focusing on deep learning and computer graphics.
+As a beginner in this field, I am eager to learn and improve my skills.
+I hope to further my studies and pursue a Ph.D. in the future.
+I welcome any advice and discussions on related topics.

 ## 🔭 What I'm working on

-- 🌱 Currently learning advanced machine learning techniques
+- 🌱 Natural Language Processing
-- 🔬 Researching on natural language processing
+- 🔬 Computer Vision Action Recognition
-- 💻 Building innovative software solutions
+- 💻 Computer Graphics 3D Reconstruction

 ## 🌐 What papers do I have

-- Freshness uniformity measurement network based on multi-layer feature fusion and histogram layer  《Signal, Image and Video Processing》 SCI Ⅳ
+- "Freshness uniformity measurement network based on multi-layer feature fusion and histogram layer".
+Signal, Image and Video Processing (SCI Ⅳ)
-- SPATIO-TEMPORAL ACTION DETECTION WITH A MOTION SENSE AND SEMANTIC CORRECTION FRAMEWORK 《IEEE International Conference on Acoustics, Speech and Signal Processing》 CCF-B
+- "SPATIO-TEMPORAL ACTION DETECTION WITH A MOTION SENSE AND SEMANTIC CORRECTION FRAMEWORK.
+IEEE International Conference on Acoustics, Speech and Signal Processing (ICASSP, CCF-B)
-- Sketch in VR, Make it Real: Rapid 3D Model Generation using VR 3D Sketching 《IEEE Conference on Computer Vision and Pattern Recognition》 CCF-A
+- "Rapid 3D Model Generation with Intuitive 3D Input".
+IEEE Conference on Computer Vision and Pattern Recognition (CVPR, CCF-A)
+- "Reasoning3D -- Grounding and Reasoning in 3D: Fine-Grained Zero-Shot Open-Vocabulary 3D Reasoning Part Segmentation via Large Vision-Language Models". arxiv

 ## 📫 How to reach me